LayersOfAbstraction/Pitcher/docs/AWS_SQL_Server_Container_Hosting_Strategy.md

 ## Initializing development

-Here's some advise the Bing AI gave me in terms of having a good developer workflow.
-I still had to make some edits to generalize things:
+Here's the breakdown of a workflow designed purely for basic low-cost development.

-> 1. Develop Locally: Develop your application on your local machine and containerize it using Docker.
+1. Develop Locally: Develop your application on your local machine and containerize it using Docker.

->
-> 2. Build Docker Image: Build a Docker image of your application.
+2. Build Docker Image: Build a Docker image of your application.

->
-> 3. Push to Registry: AWS ECR, or any other Docker-compatible registry.
+3. Push to Registry: AWS ECR, or any other Docker-compatible registry.

+ We need ECR with container images.
+If we just put the image on more basic cloud storage like EC2, we would have to do things like install docker on that instance and manually figure out what instance type we want to use.

 Here's the rest upon further prompting.

-> 4. Deploy on ECS: Use Amazon Elastic Container Service (ECS) to deploy your application from the Docker image stored in ECR in your environment.
+> 4. Deploy on ECS: Use Amazon Elastic Container Service (ECS) to deploy your application from the Docker image stored in Amazon Elastic Container Service in your environment.

 So I realized I could have 2 images.
 One for development and one for production.
+Just to be clear, ECR is for images only.
+We cannot push containers to ECR.

 So in a nutshell, both the development and production workflows could look roughly something like this diagram I made.